Beate Schmittmann, Dean

 Bachelor of Liberal Studies Curriculum

 The LAS College administers the Bachelor of Liberal Studies (B.L.S.) degree, a bachelor's degree program established by the three Iowa Regent universities.
 The B.L.S. is a general studies degree in the liberal arts.
 There is no traditional major.
 Instead, students take coursework in three areas of distribution.
 These areas may be focused in a single discipline or diversified over several disciplines.
 With the assistance of a B.L.S. adviser, students can structure a program that meets their individual educational, vocational or personal goals.
-Students in the BLS program are not eligible to add majors or minors to their degree program, but they may earn a Certificate by completing all of the requirements of the certificate program.
+Students in the B.L.S. program are not eligible to add majors to their degree program, but they may earn a Certificate or minor by completing all of the requirements of those programs.

 For specific degree requirements, see Liberal Studies.